 United Kingdom: Delete Para 7

-CDT: Ensuring the necessary legal, policy and regulatory frameworks and approaches at the national levels to continue to promote investment in ICTs and infrastructure, foster entrepreneurship and innovation
+CDT: Ensuring the necessary legal, policy and regulatory frameworks and multistakeholder approaches at the national and regional levels to continue to promote investment in ICTs and infrastructure, foster entrepreneurship and innovation

 UNESCO: Fully integrate gender equality perspectives in WSIS related strategies and facilitate their implementation.
 Efforts should go beyond techno-centric solutions towards advancing women’s innovative and meaningful use of ICTs for their empowerment and development.

-UNESCO: Indigenous and traditional knowledge areis not yet acknowledged as fundamental in building pathways to develop innovative processes and strategies for locally-appropriate sustainable development.
+UNESCO: Indigenous and traditional knowledge is not yet acknowledged as fundamental in building pathways to develop innovative processes and strategies for locally-appropriate sustainable development.

+12a) Cuba: Overcoming the negative socio-economic situation of developing countries that affects, as regards to ICT, the ability of creating infrastructures and the training of the necessary human resources.

+12b) Cuba: Ensuring that international organizations play a role in developing technical standards and relevant policies on Internet, and in this regards, ensuring that ICTs, particularly the Internet, have a responsible use, so that they cannot be used on the basis of warmongering and terrorist interests or for the dissemination of racist and xenophobic messages or other messages encouraging hatred among individuals and peoples.

 Ensuring continued extension of access for all to ICTs, particularly access to broadband, particularly in developing countries and among marginalised communities in all countries.

-IFLA: Ensuring continued extension of access for all to ICTs, particularly access to broadband, particularly in developing countries and among marginalised communities in all countries.
+IFLA: Ensuring continued extension of access for all to ICTs, including public access, particularly in developing countries and among marginalised communities in all countries.

 United Kingdom: Delete Para 8

+UNESCO: Ensuring continued extension of access for all to ICTs, as well as information and knowledge, particularly access to broadband, particularly in developing countries and among marginalised communities, such as persons with disabilities, linguistic minorities, people living in remote areas and others, in all countries.

-Russian Federation: Ensuring continued extension of access for all to ICTs, particularly particularly access to broadband,
+Russian Federation: Ensuring continued extension of access for all to ICTs, particularly deployment of broadband networks without increasing further gaps in access; and affordability of broadband devices and services ensuring the inclusion to broadband services, especially in developing countries and among marginalized communities in all countries, including people with disabilities

 Widening access to communications media, information and knowledge through improved telecoms and broadband internet infrastructural provision.
 This, together with the availability of cheap smart phones and mobile devises will lead to their mass diffusion and provide access to online content and the localisation of ICT applications, support e-commerce, e-health and e-agriculture.